locke21/games/README.md

 # games
 Different games.
-Some from classes assignments that I add and modify.
+Some from class assignments that has been modified and improved.
 Others are originals.